zoharyz/sunflower-skill/README.md

 It's a memory.
 It's a symbol.
 It's an inside joke.
-It's a little piece of your relationship.
+It's a little piece of our relationship.

 Typing: